 So, how is it possible to make the process of sourcing, storing, and selling inventory stress-free?
 The shortest answer is: use an inventory management software!
 However, not everything is as simple as installing one app and calling it a day.
 In this article, we will share with you how to avoid simple mistakes and turn Shopify inventory management into a process you won’t hate!

-For more practical advice on Shopify maintenance and optimization visit our Shopify Speed Optimization guide!
+For more practical advice on Shopify maintenance and optimization visit our Shopify Performance Optimization guide!

 What Types of Inventory Exist